Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

         1. As Visitor, I want to find the Abbot site I am visiting and learn more about the site e.g. is it Manufacturing, Commercial etc
         2. As Visitor, I want to easily find out more about the area I am visiting e.g What Hotels, Restaurants and Attractions are in the vicinity
         3. As Visitor, I want to be able to look for information from the Team managaging the Portal

+-   ### Structure
+    -   #### Multi Image Carousal
+        -   The multi image carousal improves the user experience as it allow the user to view site information and location on map without scrolling down.
 -   ### Design
     -   #### Colour Scheme
         -   Color is fundamental in the way we express the Abbott brand.
 The color palette I used includes, Dark in the header and light in the footer of each page.
 The                   vibrant images in the Abbott Site carousal blend well with the background image.